MuratEdouard/EchoShot/README.md

 - **Left Click (tap repeatedly)** – Place and fire bullets one by one
 - **Time Slow** – Triggered on firing the first bullet
-- **Time Resume** – Happens after firing the third bullet, reload starts
+- **Time Resume** – Happens after firing the third bullet or after enough time as passed, reload starts
-- **Double Jump** – Use jump twice to navigate vertically and avoid attacks
+- **Double Jump** – Jump twice to navigate vertically and avoid attacks

 ---